 “Well, exactly.
 I guess if someone came out of the woods, I wouldn’t have known it.
 But no one else came and parked, I know that!”

-And Mabel Hickman was just that type…she would trench in, thinking this an argument, not an establishing of fact.
+And Mabel Hickman was just that type…she would trench in, thinking he was arguing with her, instead of trying—trying!—to establish a few facts.

 Juries ate this stuff up.
 Even slow witnesses learned to play to them, when they started getting titters like that.
 A wealth of insinuation could be derived from the picture―and the prosecutor painted vivid pictures―of Oland’s receding bulk, trailing after George and Daisy.